toji/toji.dev/webgpu-best-practices/index.md

  - [PIX](../webgpu-profiling/pix) - Covers using Microsoft PIX to debug and profile Chrome WebGPU pages on Windows.
  - [Xcode](../webgpu-profiling/xcode) - Covers using Xcode to debug and profile Chrome WebGPU pages on MacOS.
+ - [RenderDoc](../webgpu-profiling/renderdoc) - Covers using RenderDoc to debug and profile Chrome WebGPU pages.
+Supported on Windows with D3D12 only, currently.

 ## Long Form Articles